WYSIWYG-editor-en

 You may not need a partner for a long period of time.
 It's best to think carefully about which partner you use and where that partner is located.
 There are many partners globally, and sometimes finding a partner closer to home is going to be one of your best advantages for getting the most out of HubSpot.

-It's also important to keep in mind that partners are incentivized to upsell you into higher tiers, so be really mindful about what you're being sold and the value that you're going to get from a different tier or a particular package before you sign on.
+It's also important to keep in mind that partners are incentivised to upsell you into higher tiers, so be really mindful about what you're being sold and the value that you're going to get from a different tier or a particular package before you sign on.
 Oftentimes, you will have to pay your pay annually to get the best value.
 And you could find that you're locked in to paying a lot of money for a long time for features that you may not use.

 This guide has walked you through what HubSpot offers and how to decide if it’s right for your business.
 With so many tools and features, it’s natural to feel a little overwhelmed—but you don’t need to do everything at once.